We have Received Your Query

 The Authority of IRDA has ten members team with one chairman five whole-time members and four part-time members included.

-Present Chairman of IRDA - Subhash Chandra Khuntia
+Present Chairman of IRDA - Debasish Panda

 Head Office – Hyderabad